 After meandering through the “Fingerboards”, we'll make the open crossing to the Bustard Islands, a few kilometers off shore.
 Later we'll cross back to the shoreline and head inland via the main channel of the French River.
 There will be easy “portages” around swifts and rapids as we ascend the river.
 Each night we'll set up camp on a beautiful rocky island, gathering around the open fire to create an amazing dinner.
 After lunch on the final day, we'll re-cross Hartley Bay to our take-out point.

 Kayakers of all skill levels can enjoy the Lower French River / Bustard Islands trip.
 The sheltered route at the start allows the novice to gain confidence before we head out onto Georgian Bay.
 For those who wish to experience a more advanced adventure on the Bay, check out our Georgian Bay Islands trip.
-This summer, you will have the opportunity to combine this trip with our 3 day Georgian Bay Getaway trip August 7 - 9, or our shorter Georgian Bay Sea Kayak Clinic August 8 - 9 to warm up and refresh your paddling skills.
-Sign up for two trips and receive $75 off each listed price!
+This summer, you will have the opportunity to combine this trip with our 2 day Georgian Bay Sea Kayak Clinic August 8 - 9 to warm up and refresh your paddling skills.
+Sign up for two trips and receive $50 off!

 "The water was warm for swimming and practicing our rescues, and there were few mosquitos!
 It was great to get out to the Bustard Island lighthouse!"
 Jane, Ontario, Canada

 • all meals & snacks from Day 1 lunch to Day 5 lunch

 • sea kayaks with rudders, waterproof hatches

 • spray decks, paddles, PFDs (you may bring your own)

 • throw lines, pumps, and other safety accessories